Alerts & Channels

 Slack #

-Posts a Block Kit message to a Slack incoming webhook.
-Every message also includes a plain-text text fallback so legacy webhooks still render something useful.
+The channel posts a Block Kit message to a Slack incoming webhook.
+Each message includes a plain-text text fallback so legacy webhooks render something useful.

 ParameterTypeRequiredDefaultDescription